broadinstitute/gtex-pipeline/rnaseq/README.md

 ##  Setup steps
 #### Reference genome and annotation
 Reference indexes for STAR and RSEM are needed to run the pipeline.
+All reference files are available at [gs://gtex-resources](https://console.cloud.google.com/storage/browser/gtex-resources).

-GTEx releases up to V7 were based on the GRCh37/hg19 genome reference ([download](http://www.broadinstitute.org/ftp/pub/seq/references/Homo_sapiens_assembly19.fasta)).
-Releases from V8 onward are based on GRCh38/hg38.
+GTEx releases from V8 onward are based on the GRCh38/hg38 reference genome.
 Please see [TOPMed_RNAseq_pipeline.md](https://github.com/broadinstitute/gtex-pipeline/blob/master/TOPMed_RNAseq_pipeline.md) for details and links for this reference.
+Releases up to V7 were based on the GRCh37/hg19 reference genome ([download](http://www.broadinstitute.org/ftp/pub/seq/references/Homo_sapiens_assembly19.fasta)).

-Releases V6/V6p and V7 were based on the [GENCODE v19](https://www.gencodegenes.org/human/release_19.html) annotation; release V8 will be based on [GENCODE v26](https://www.gencodegenes.org/human/release_26.html).
+Release V8 uses the [GENCODE v26](https://www.gencodegenes.org/human/release_26.html) annotation.
+Releases V6/V6p and V7 used [GENCODE v19](https://www.gencodegenes.org/human/release_19.html).

 For hg19-based analyses, the GENCODE annotation should be patched to use Ensembl chromosome names:
 ```